Path Behavioral Health - Telehealth/Telemedicine

 Telehealth & Telemedicine Appointments

-We offer telehealth services in Ohio, Vermont and New Hampshire.
+We offer telehealth services in Ohio, Louisiana, Utah and West Virginia

-To make scheduling a telehealth appointment simple, we offer various options: call your local Path office, our main intake line (1-844-584-7284) or use our contact us page for individual clinic locations.
+To make scheduling a telehealth appointment simple, we offer various options: call your local Path office or use our contact forms on the individual clinic pages.

 What is Telehealth and Telemedicine?